RV Vantuna: Fate

 Occidental College decided to cease operating the vessel in 2002.
 The vessel was taken by California State University, Long Beach who operated the vessel for a few years.
 CSULB sold the boat in 2008 to private individuals in San Diego who have interests in the sport fishing industry.
+The Vantuna continues in its service as a private yachtfisher with San Diego Bay, Shelter Island as it’s home port.